ukwa/ukwa-heritrix/README.md

 - The main crawler, and associated services:
   - ClamD for virus scanning,
   - WebRender API and Warcprox for browser-based crawler integration.
-  - A OutbackCDX server for recording crawled URLs with timestamps and checksums for deduplication.
+  - An OutbackCDX server for recording crawled URLs with timestamps and checksums for deduplication.
-  - An Apache Kafka topic/log server, and it's associated Zookeeper instance.
+  - An Apache Kafka topic/log server, and its associated Zookeeper instance.
 - Two test websites for running test crawls without touching the live web:
   - A container that simulates http://acid.matkelly.com/
   - A container that hosts a crawler test site at http://crawl-test-site.webarchive.org.uk (this is not a working public URL)
-- Local Wayback service for inspecting the results:
+- A local Wayback service for inspecting the results:
   - this talks to the crawler's CDX server,
   - and is assisted by a `warc-server` container that makes the crawled WARCs available.
 - A `robot` container that uses the Python [Robot Framework](https://robotframework.org/) to run some integration tests.